A New Home for the Cape Cod Toy Library

 Benefits for Children:

-Developmentally appropriate practice — Play is an important vehicle for developing critical cognitive and social skills.
-Young children learn best through open-ended, self-directed play that creates a foundation for lifetime learning.
+• Developmentally appropriate practice — Play is an important vehicle for developing critical cognitive and social skills.
+Young children learn best through self-directed play that creates a foundation for lifetime learning.

 Benefits for Parents:

-Peace of mind — Parents will be confident their children are in a safe and healthy setting.
+• Peace of mind — Parents can be confident they are in a safe and healthy setting with their children.

-Satisfaction — Parents will experience joyful learning with their children in an engaging environment.
+• Satisfaction — Parents can experience joyful learning with their children in an engaging environment.

 DESIGN